Financial services firms can use Social Assessment to better leverage mentorship and coaching.

 Social Assessment in financial services

-Many financial services organizations host annual meetings and conferences where employees gather to learn in traditional ways.
-Even in these scenarios, Social Assessment can be used to maximize the training investment.
-Attendees can use video to summarize and reflect on the learning they have received, or submit videos of practice presentations or role-play of customer scenarios in advance to enable more individualized feedback during the meeting.
+Many financial services organisations host annual meetings and conferences where employees gather to learn in traditional ways.
+Even in these scenarios, Social Assessment can be used to maximise the training investment.
+Attendees can use video to summarise and reflect on the learning they have received, or submit videos of practice presentations or role-play of customer scenarios in advance to enable more individualised feedback during the meeting.

 Here are 5 ways financial services firms can use Social Assessment.

 - Rehears a customer interaction on a sales call.

 - Keep technical skills sharp and up to date.

 - Share coaching moments with employees to boost their morale.

 - Walk through steps associated with a specific process, like a financial trade.

 - Educate on topics like fraud or bribery.

 Read our ebook “Social Assessment™: New Ways of Learning, A Modern Framework for Feedback” to learn more about Social Assessment and how to use it in the workplace.